 - Low-income years dropout – You can drop out 17% of the months of your career where you earned the least.
 Up to eight years of your lowest earnings can be removed from the CPP calculation.

 The good news is that your CPP payouts will usually increase each year.
-The bad news is, the amount that you contribute to your CPP will also increase.
-The CPP is now designed to replace one-third of your averaged lifetime earnings, an increase from 25% previously.
+The bad news is the amount that you contribute to your CPP will also increase.
+The CPP is now designed to replace one-third of your average lifetime earnings, an increase from 25% previously.

 If you’re an employee, you don’t have to worry about these changes when filing for your taxes, as CPP should be deducted directly from your paycheque.
 If you’re self-employed, make sure you’re setting aside the extra amount every month for CPP.